jpgimenez/craftbeerpiLCD/README.md

 ## Known Problems
-The LCD does not like temperature below 0°C (32°F).
+The LCD hardware does not like temperature below 0°C (32°F).
 It becomes slow and can be damaged like brightness is no more homogen throughout the hole LCD area.

-When CBPi3 Mesh Steps are active and you restart CBPi3 the display will show nothing.
-Stop and restart the Mesh steps.

 Does not work with stretch: if you start a step LCD will stopp running.